 PipelinedComparatorS9 class.
 This is provided in both XML Compare and XML Merge, and is actually used internally in most of our other products!

-This term Formatting Elements is used for element used not to define structure but instead to mark text as having a certain format.
-The Document Comparator in Core, along with other DeltaXML products can perform alignment on the text content of such elements, using a process called 'flattening'.
+This term Formatting Elements is used for elements used not to define structure but instead to mark text as having a certain format.
+The Document Comparator in XML Compare, along with other DeltaXML products can perform alignment on the text content of such elements, using a process called 'flattening'.
 This allows changes in formatting to be represented differently or ignored altogether in the comparison result.